-Criminals take advantage of vulnerabilities in out-of-date operating systems or browsers to target your phone, or exploit weaknesses in Wi-Fi networks.
-Alternatively, they might try to con you into accepting malware by downloading a fake app or by clicking a link in a bogus text message or email, or on a dubious website.
+Criminals exploit vulnerabilities in outdated operating systems or browsers to target your phone, or leverage weaknesses in Wi-Fi networks.
+Alternatively, they might use social engineering tricks to con you into accepting malware by downloading a fake app or by clicking a link in a bogus text message or email, or on a dubious website.

 There’s a lot to be aware of, and the techniques and tactics that criminals use are evolving all the time.